Woutitit/woutitit.github.io/production/production-thoughts.md

 # Production thoughts

+## How to mix sub area
+The easiest way to mix sub area is sidechaining.
+Since the sub area is so little room and so precious you have to be surgical with mixing techniques to mix kick and bass well WITHOUT sidechaining (like the fundamentals need to still be there, it's easy to cut too much or boost to much).
+Sidechaining makes it easier.
+Of course you still need to level your kick and sub in volume and also you may want to shorten your kick so the sidechain can be shorter and bass can come in more seamlessly.
+Also, you need to be precise with the sidechain especially if you don't want the SC to be heard.
+And maybe some small EQing if needed.

+Next, sub issues and mud are different things.
+When you think you hear sub of kick and sub of bass clash, it may be mud (so higher up, the 200-300Hz. frequencies) and if you think you hear mud it may be sub.
+Remember, sub is not heard much, it's pretty much a low sine in tone.
+So more upper harmonics heard clashing may probably be a mud issue and not a sub issue.
+But the sub is important for warmth so you want to get it right.
+Therefore since it's hard to hear you may want to solo it with the kick just to make sure they aren't clashing.

+Lastly, high pass everything at least 50-75Hz.
+Just makes space for the subs of the kick and bass in this tiny precious area and also helps to get your master louder since less headroom taken up there.

 ## Introduction
 This article is to store my more "random" production thoughts and tricks that tie into a lot of the things that I'm saying in other articles but just in a more specific and slightly tangeant way.
 Therefore, this article might be a bit all over the place but it's just for those random thoughts and addendums that I don't have room for in the more structured articles.
 Also, these topics usually are small enough they don't warrant their own article.